TREVOR "The Games Man"

 South Duxbury MA

 At a teen retreat at Camp Blairhaven, we walked up to the nearby Miles Standish Monument on top of a big hill overlooking Kingston Bay.
 On the way back down, we noticed this sign had been pulled up and was lying on the ground by the main gate.
-We got a passer-by to click this pic of us standing in the middle of the road.
-That's me on the extreme right with my brother Lee next to me in the front row.
+My younger brother Ian clicked this pic of us standing in the middle of the road with it.
+That's me on the extreme right with one of my other younger brothers, Lee, with the white stripes on his jacket next to me in the front row.
+The guy behind him with the tightly curled hair was the son of our camp mailman in Maine.
 Next to me is the first girl I ever kissed (may she rest in peace).
-She married the tall guy in the back row.
-We're still friends.
+She married the tall guy in the back row on the left.
+I bought my upright bass (which I still have) from the guy with his arm around the signpost.
+Behind his girlfriend is his brother; and next to his brother is his girlfriend's brother.
+We were a tight-knit little group.

 June 18, 1978